-I don’t make a ton of sandwiches so it took me a couple weeks to come up with an idea I felt was good enough to enter into the contest.
+I don’t make a ton of sandwiches so it took me a couple of weeks to come up with this idea.
 At first I thought about doing a Mediterranean tuna sandwich or a vegetarian melt but after a little brainstorming I decided to take all my favorite healthy foods and stuff them into a sandwich.

 I made the sandwich this weekend and after one bite, I knew it had potential.

 The best part… it’s is packed with nutritious superfoods and totally EBF approved.
 Here’s the line-up:

 sun-dried tomato olive quinoa tapenade

 I know it sounds like quite an interesting combination, but trust me when I say that the flavors work.
 I seriously can’t get over how well it turned out!
 I think it’s the umami effect.

 The tapenade is something I’m really excited about because it involves quinoa.
 We all know my obsession with this little pseudo-grain…I’m hooked on it!
 Here, it adds a nice texture to the traditional sun-dried tomato olive tapenade and a hearty dose of protein to the sandwich.

 Kale is one of the most nutrient-dense foods on the planet so of course it had to be included.

 And the baked sweet potatoes?
 I figured that I put baked sweet potato chunks in everything from salads to scrambled egg whites so why not add them to my sandwich.